 Excerpt from Ari’s Top 5 enews

-Not the pub kind, this wonderful artisan cheese celebrates our local cheesemakers at Zingerman’s Creamery!
+This wonderful artisan beer cheese celebrates our local cheese makers at Zingerman’s Creamery!

 The Washtenaw begins its life much as our long-popular Manchester does; fresh, gently pasteurized cow’s milk from Calder Dairy made into curd and hand-ladled into round forms to mature for a few weeks.
 But while the Manchester moves straight ahead from there, the Washtenaw takes a side turn—it’s washed daily for three weeks with Saison Ale from Grand Rapids’ Brewery Vivant.
 The yeasts in the ale act on the curd to turn the Washtenaw into a cheese with its own distinctive identity and flavor.
 It’s definitely one of our more full-flavored offerings—great nose, more in the family of French washed-rind cheeses like Pont L’Eveque.
 Perfect for anyone with a predilection for Belgian and French monastery cheeses!
 Buttery, lively, a slight bit of lovely yeasty bitterness from the beer, it softens up nicely when you let it get to room temperature.
 The Washtenaw pairs well with the newer, more whole-grain breads from Zingerman’s Bakehouse—Country Miche, Walnut and Sage loaf, and the Roadhouse bread would all make wonderful partners!
 And, of course, some of that same Saison Ale that we use to wash the rind!

 The name?
-Well, we try to name our cheeses after Michigan towns—Pere Marquette, Manchester, Chelsea, Detroit St. Brick (for the brick street out front of the Deli), Napoleon, Manistique.
+Well, we try to name our cheeses after Michigan towns— Manchester, Chelsea, Detroit St. Brick (for the brick street out front of the Deli), Napoleon, Manistique.
 And given that this is a washed rind cheese and we live in Washtenaw County, we couldn’t resist! —